New Car Fuel Consumption & Emission Figures

 Climate change is one of the most pressing environmental challenges we face, and the UK is committed to tackling it.
 We agree the need to limit global warming to well below 2oC and that is why in June 2019 the UK became the first major economy to legislate to end our contribution to climate change by 2050.

-Transport remains the largest emitting sector of greenhouse gases (GHG) in the UK, contributing 24% of UK domestic emissions in 2020.
+Transport remains the largest emitting sector of greenhouse gases (GHG) in the UK, contributing 28% of UK domestic emissions in 2022.

 The majority of our transport emissions come from road transport, so decarbonising cars and vans is a priority.
 When fossil fuels – petrol, diesel and most alternative fuels, are burnt for energy in an internal combustion engine the main by-products are water and carbon dioxide (CO2).
 Although not directly harmful to human health, CO2 is the most significant of the greenhouse gases (GHG) contributing to climate change.
-In the UK road transport is now the largest source of CO2 emissions.
+In the UK road transport is the largest source of CO2 emissions.